JakinCS/SpanishDex/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 SpanishDex is a flashcards web application.
 This application is built specifically for Spanish learners as a place to store and practice new vocabulary words.
-It uses a space learning algorithm to remind users to practice their vocabulary, allowing learners to retain Spanish words longer.
+It uses a spaced learning algorithm to remind users to practice their vocabulary, allowing learners to retain Spanish words longer.

 ### Built With

-- **React**
-- **Next**
-- **JavaScript**
+- **Next.js**
 - **Bootstrap**

-### Project Future Features (the vision)
-- Creating flashcards and creating decks to store flashcards.
-- Editing and deleting flashcards and decks.
-- Practicing flashcards, which includes being able to:
-  - Practice all weak words.
-(Weak words are determined by a spaced repetition algorithm.
-More details below)
-  - Practice weak words in a deck.
-  - Practice all words in a deck.
-- Listening to pronunciation of Spanish words, available when practicing and viewing the cards in the deck.
-- User login functionality for persistence of user activity.
+- **MongoDB**

 ### Interactive Prototype!